mobxjs/mobx-state-tree/docs/concepts/middleware.md

 Middlewares can be attached by using:

-`addMiddleware(target: IStateTreeNode, handler: IMiddlewareHandler, includeHooks: boolean = true) : void`
+`addMiddleware(target: IAnyStateTreeNode, handler: IMiddlewareHandler, includeHooks: boolean = true) : IDisposer`

 ### target